videlec/aims-python-rwanda-2016/README.md

 Tips and tricks
 ---------------

+1. To start the Jupyter notebook:

+   - open a terminal
+   - run the command `jupyter notebook`

+2. To stop the Jupyter notebook

+   - for each open worksheet, go to the menu and do "File -> Save and Checkpoint" (in order to save your work) and then "File -> Close and Halt"
+   - go in the terminal where you launched the notebook and press `Ctrl-C` right after you need to press `y` and `Enter` (you have 5 seconds to do this second step)

-1. For the Jupyter on AIMS computers, in order to see the images produced by matplotlib.pyplot inside the browser you need to execute once these two lines
+3. (for the Jupyter on AIMS computers) in order to see the images produced by matplotlib.pyplot inside the browser you need to execute once these two lines in a code cell

     import matplotlib
     %matplotlib inline